-Support efforts to improve health equity
+Support efforts to improve health equity.

-- 1. Increased representation in program efforts with equity woven into all CDPHP program and partner goals and objectives. - 2.
+- Increased representation in program efforts with equity woven into all Centers for Disease Control and Prevention program and partner goals and objectives. - 2.
 Chronic disease reduced across all populations. - 3.
 Programs represent populations served.